Gridiron Fight

-is an American football video game developed and released by Tehkan (later known as Tecmo) for arcades in 1985.
+known in Japan as All American Football, is an American football video game developed and released by Tehkan (later known as Tecmo) for arcades in 1985.
 It is a one or two player game based on gridiron football (American football), and was released in a cocktail cabinet form factor.
 The game uses trackball controls, used to determine the speed and direction at which the player runs.

 Designed by Shin-ichiro Tomie and programmed by Michihito Ishizuka, with background graphics by his wife Rie Ishizuka (Rie Yatomi), the same team went on to develop the association football game (soccer game) Tehkan World Cup later the same year.
-It was also a precursor to the American football game Tecmo Cup (1988).
+It was also a precursor to the American football game Tecmo Bowl (1988).

 Gameplay

 Tehkan Gridiron Fight is a two-dimensional top-down scrolling American football game in which the player(s) control the virtual player on their team who is closest to the ball, with the trackball determining the speed and direction at which the player runs.
 A single push-button labeled "Kick" causes the virtual player in possession to release the ball with the same force and direction in which he is currently running.
 (This button is duplicated on either side of the trackball for left or right-handed players.)
 The Player 1 (red trackball) side contained two additional push-buttons for choosing between Single or Two-Player games.
 Before each play, players are invited to select from a variety of formations, e.g. "Sweep" or "Draw".
 The formation selected is displayed on a seven-segment LED on the player's control panel.

 Although the graphics are two-dimensional, the height of the ball can be determined by its growing larger while its shadow appears on the ground.
 Also on the side of the screen is the score and a clock which counts down to zero, the point where the current game ends.